 While no cure currently exists, mesothelioma patients can usually improve their prognosis through some form of treatment.
 Even in cases where improving lifespan is not viable, palliative care and alternative therapies are available to help reduce the pain and suffering from symptoms.

 Because this aggressive cancer is usually only diagnosed when it has become advanced, treatment options are limited.
 In cases where standard treatments do not work, mesothelioma patients may also be able to try experimental treatments through clinical trials.

-There are also clinical trials investigating gene therapy, biological therapy (using the body’s own immune system to battle cancer) and targeted therapy, which uses certain drugs to specifically target cancer cells in certain parts of the body.
+There are also clinical trials investigating gene therapy, biological therapy (using the body’s immune system to battle cancer), and targeted therapy, which uses certain drugs to target cancer cells in certain parts of the body specifically.

 Standard Mesothelioma Treatments

 Important considerations in determining a mesothelioma treatment plan include the cancer stage, primary site affected, and cell type.
 Treatment options also depend on whether the cancer is localized to the chest or has spread to the chest wall, diaphragm, or lymph nodes, as well as your age and overall health.
 The three standard therapies used to treat mesothelioma are surgery, chemotherapy, and radiation.